 Direct care workers (DCWs) are responsible for the care of thousands of clients, patients, residents, or tenants in health care facilities throughout Iowa.
 On a daily basis, DCWs provide assistance with daily activities, administer medications, and ease the burden for Iowa's elderly and persons with disabilities.
 In Iowa, only certified nursing assistants (CNAs) are placed on the Direct Care Worker Registry.
 CNAs may apply online to be added to the registry so they are eligible for work in an Iowa long-term care facility.

 CNAs may visit the Health Facilities Division website to see if they are currently active on the registry.
-Select “DCW Search” from the menu, and search by either ID number or first and last name.
+Select “DCW Search” on the left side of the page, and search by Registry ID number, first or last name, city, or county.

 Direct care workers who wish to transfer to the Iowa Direct Care Worker Registry from another state will need to complete a Registry application.

 To be placed on the registry in Iowa, CNA candidates must take and complete the 75-hour course, as well as pass the written and skills tests within four months of their hire date.
 Both tests must be passed within three attempts.
 If a candidate for placement on the registry does not pass either the written or skills test after three attempts, the candidate must retake the 75-hour course and also begin a new testing cycle.
 Upon successful test completion, registry staff will receive notice from the testing entity and the CNA will be placed on the registry.

 For additional assistance regarding the Direct Care Worker Registry:

 - How to complete the Iowa Direct Care Worker Registry application

 - How to access the registry, find out your current status, or learn how to print your DCW Registry card